Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Gaussian process samples for single-objective optimization

-Optimizing GP-TS acquisition functions in \Cref{alg:GP-TS-SO-line5} of \Cref{alg:GP-TS-SO} is often via gradient-based optimizers because of their fast convergence and reliable performance.
-Such optimizers can also accommodate multi-start strategies, which require a set of starting points to improve the chance of finding a global optimum.
+While a direct search over a discretized domain $\mathcal{X}$ can be used to optimize GP-TS acquisition functions in Line 5 of \Cref{alg:GP-TS-SO} \citep[see e.g.,][]{Balandat2020}, a gradient-based optimizer over a continuous domain $\mathcal{X}$ is often preferred due to its fast convergence and reliable performance \citep[see e.g.,][]{Adebiyi2025tsroots}.
+Such an optimizer can also accommodate multi-start strategies, which require a set of starting points to improve the chance of finding a global optimum.
 Oftentimes, the starting points are chosen as uniformly distributed samples over the input variable space \citep{Frazier2018} or as random samples from a Latin hypercube design \citep{WangJ2020}.
 Notably, \cite{Adebiyi2024bdu,Adebiyi2025tsroots}, based on useful properties of the posterior functions in the interpolation and extrapolation regions, designed effective sets of starting points for gradient-based multistart optimizers, which results in scalable and accurate optimization of GP-TS and excellent performance of BO.

 GP-TS naturally manages the exploitation--exploration trade-off.
 As shown in \cref{fig:GPTS}(a), it favors exploration when the number of observations is insufficient to provide reliable information about the optimal solution $\bf{x}^\star$.
 During this exploration phase, the algorithm diversifies its selection of the new candidate solutions, which is depicted by the wide spread of $p(\bf{x}^\star|\mathcal{D})$ in \cref{fig:GPTS}(a).
 As the number of observations increases and GP-TS gains more knowledge about the objective function, it transitions toward exploitation.
 In this phase, GP-TS is likely to select new candidate solutions in the neighborhood of the minimum of the GP mean function where $p(\bf{x}^\star|\mathcal{D})$ is concentrated, as shown in \cref{fig:GPTS}(b).